corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-state.md

 ## Outcome

-The code examples below show what your code should look like after performing the steps above:
+Take a look at this code snippet.
+This is how your IOU state template should look after you have completed all the steps described above.

 {{< tabs name="tabs-2" >}}